 Looking for a stunner of a summer birthday cake?
 This one combines subtly spiced chocolate cake layers with ripe strawberries and fluffy chocolate buttercream—but it leaves the layers visible, so there’s no fussing with frosting on the sides.

-Who doesn’t love a hefty slice of dark chocolate cake?
-This one plays off strawberries‘ affinity for chocolate, sandwiched in between moist cake and heavenly milk chocolate meringue buttercream.
-There’s an appropriately diabolical twist: a hint of ancho chile powder for warmth and complexity, but that won’t light anyone’s tongue on fire (chileheads can add a teaspoon of cayenne).
+We’d never turn down a hefty slice of even the most basic dark chocolate cake, but we love how this one plays off of perfectly ripe strawberries‘ affinity for chocolate.
+And in addition to the perfect summer fruit, moist devil’s food cake, and heavenly milk chocolate meringue buttercream, there’s an appropriately diabolical twist: a hint of ancho chile powder for warmth and complexity.
+Don’t worry, it won’t light anyone’s tongue on fire (but chile heads can add a teaspoon of cayenne for more kick).

-Devil’s Food Birthday Cake with Strawberries and Milk Chocolate Buttercream
+Devil’s Food Cake with Strawberries and Milk Chocolate Buttercream

-Makes one (9-inch) four-layer cake, plenty for 8 to 10 guests
+Makes one (9-inch) four-layer cake, plenty for 8 to 10 servings

 To assemble the cake:

 Place a cooled cake layer on a stand or presentation platter.
 Spread with a quarter of the Milk Chocolate Meringue Buttercream.
 Cover evenly with a layer of strawberry slices, using a third of the strawberries.
 Place the second cake layer on top; repeat the layers.
 Then repeat again for the third cake layer.
 Place the fourth cake layer on top, spread with the remaining buttercream, and decorate the top of the cake with the toasted sliced almonds (and a whole sliced strawberry if you like).

 Ancho-Spiked Devil’s Food Cake

 - 3/4 cup unsweetened natural cocoa powder, sifted